-LIST OF EXPERIMENTS 1 Analysis of security in Unix/Linux.
+LIST OF EXPERIMENTS 1 1 Analysis of security in Unix/Linux.
 2 Administration of users, password policies, privileges and roles.
 3 Implementation of discretionary access control and mandatory access control.
-4 Demonstrate intrusion detection system (ids) using any tool Eg. Snort or any other software.
-5 Implementation of IT audit, malware analysis and vulnerability assessment and generate the report t.
-6 Implementation of mobile audit and generate the report of the existing artifacts.
-7 Implementation of OS hardening and RAM dump analysis to collect the artifacts and other inform ation.
-8 Implementation of digital forensics tools for disk imaging, data acquisition, data extraction and da recovery. ta analy sis and 9 Perform mobile analysis in the form of retrieving call logs, SMS log, all contacts list using the for SAFT. ensics t ool like 10 Implementation to identify web vulnerabilities, using OWASP project.
-Contact Hours : 30 Total Hours : 75
+4 4 Demonstrate intrusion detection system (ids) using any tool Eg. Snort or any other software.
+5 5 Implementation of IT audit, malware analysis and vulnerability assessment and generate the report.
+6 6 Implementation of mobile audit and generate the report of the existing artifacts.
+7 7 Implementation of OS hardening and RAM dump analysis to collect the artifacts and other information.
+8 Implementation of digital forensics tools for disk imaging, data acquisition, data extraction a recovery. ınd data an alys is and 9 Perform mobile analysis in the form of retrieving call logs, SMS log, all contacts list using t SAFT. he forensic s to ol like 10 Implementation to identify web vulnerabilities, using OWASP project.
+Contact H ours : 30 Total Hou rs : 75

-Cou Course Outcomes: On On completion of the course, the students will be able to • Discuss the basics of information security and international standards. • Analyse information security policy and system design. • Comprehend system level security. • Apply system level security in various environments. • Analyze the operating system and database security methods.
+- Discuss the basics of information security and international standards. - Analyse information security policy and system design. - Comprehend system level security. - Apply system level security in various environments. - Analyze the operating system and database security methods.